MancusoM/pycharm_template/README.md

-A website to celebrate our best and memorable moments as we commemorate our first Christmas together.
+A website to celebrate our best and memorable moments as we celebrate your birthday together.

 To run code,
-- streamlit run /Users/mattmancuso/PycharmProjects/PythonProject/test.py
+- streamlit run /Users/mattmancuso/PycharmProjects/PythonProject/website.py